Ministry of Science and Education (Azerbaijan): Structure

 The ministry is headed by the minister and three deputy ministers.
 There is also a separate Education Department for Baku.
 The functions of the ministry include but are not limited to enforcing government procedures and policies in the education sector, determining the development concepts of the education system of Azerbaijan and preparation of government programs for their realization; protection of rights of citizens to receive proper education, create conditions for equality in educational institutions; ensuring quality of the education given to citizens of the country; creation of economic and organizational models according to modern standards; enforce democratic mechanisms in the management; forecast the workforce demand markets in education of specialized professionals; increasing scientific and procedural potential in educational institutions; organization and development of international relations in the education sector and so forth.
 Currently there are 36 state-run and 15 private universities in Azerbaijan.
 The ministry-released reports state that in 2009 20,953 undergraduate students and 3,526 graduate students entered in universities nationwide.
 Currently, there are 104,925 undergraduate and graduate students, studying in higher education institutions, excluding the specialized higher education schools.
 Universities employ 11,566 professors and 12,616 faculty members in the country.

-Statement

-The functions of the Ministry

-The Ministry of Science and Education of Azerbaijan is responsible for carrying out a state policy related to education, to prepare education development concept, to prepare and implement perspective programs, to protect citizens` education rights and monitoring the education institutions and the.
-The ministry should organize cooperation with the international educational institutions, relevant foreign state bodies and organizations operating in the field of education and develop the relations.

-The rights of the Ministry

-The ministry has the rights to prepare educational legal acts, to make proposals on their improvement, to issue decrees, orders and to recruit and dismiss employees under the law "On the state service" and nomenclatures, to awards the employees working in the field of education, as well as to take measures to encourage them.
-The ministry may require information and references from relevant executive bodies, organizations operating in the field of education, monitor all the educational institutions in Azerbaijan.
-Issuing and eliminating licenses for the educational activity also include the rights of the ministry.
-In parallel the Ministry of Education of Azerbaijan may represent Azerbaijan in the international educational events, relations and it has right to sign contracts and memorandums with relevant foreign state bodies, as well as international organization operating in the field of education.

-International relations

-The international relations of the Ministry of Education of Azerbaijan are mainly in the directions on the student and master exchange, joining scientific researches and international educational programs.

-The ministry joined the international conventions on education and cooperates with international organizations such as Council of Europe and the European Union (EU), UNESCO, UNICEF, ISESCO, European Education Foundation.
-Azerbaijani universities joined TEMPUS/TASIS program funded by European Union.